deaktator/deaktator.github.io/_posts/2017-03-04-aloha-4-lessons-learned.md

 to be produced in the model implementations.
 The other problem, which is totally my fault is that `Option`s can easily be created via `Either`s via `scoreAsEither(a).right.toOption`.
-But since this was a nuisance, I added the addition `apply` method.
+But since this was a nuisance, I added the `apply` method.
 This clearly violates the first lesson about providing multiple ways to accomplish a desired goal.

 ### 4.0.0 Models

-Model are simply functions with identifiers and can be cleaned up.
+Models are simply functions with identifiers and can be cleaned up.
 Dead simple.
 *Enough said!*

 {% highlight scala %}
-trait Model[-A, +B] extends (A => B)
+trait Model[-A, +B]
+extends (A => B)
    with Identifiable[ModelIdentity]
    with Closeable
 {% endhighlight %}

 ## Auditing